 Best Dividend Aristocrat #1: S&P Global

-I get a little enjoyment out of noting that S&P Global (SPGI)—parent of S&P Dow Jones Indices, which produces the S&P 500—is also the best-ranked Dividend Aristocrat within the S&P 500.
+I get a little enjoyment out of informing you that S&P Global (SPGI)—parent of S&P Dow Jones Indices, which produces the S&P 500—is also the best-ranked Dividend Aristocrat within the S&P 500.

 The S&P 500, of course, is America’s most ubiquitous index—literally trillions of dollars worth of fund assets are either indexed to it or benchmarked against it.
 (And as I point out every year in my list of the best ETFs, active managers have a really hard time beating it.)